-The transcription of about 750 references in the Bolton Priory accounts, the “Compotus”, has enabled us to study how the agricultural economy of the villages was managed during the 14th Century when both villages suffered from famine and livestock diseases, and were then almost destroyed by an invasion from Scotland.
+The transcription of about 750 references in the Bolton Priory accounts, the “Compotus”, has enabled us to study how the agricultural economy of the villages were managed during the 14th Century, when both villages suffered from famine and livestock diseases, and were then almost destroyed by an invasion from Scotland.

 The ancient boundary stones have now been recorded in detail, and we have embarked on a complementary study of the field walls in Embsay and Eastby.
 The aim is to be able to create a typological time-line for the construction of the walls and field boundaries that define the historic landscape of the parish.